Human sacrifice in Maya culture: Human sacrifice during the Spanish conquest (1511–1697)

-In 1511 the Spanish caravel Santa María de la Barca set sail along the Central American coast to Santo Domingo from Darien under the command of Pedro de Valdivia.
+In 1511 the Spanish caravel set sail along the Central American coast to Santo Domingo from Darien under the command of Pedro de Valdivia.
 The ship was wrecked upon a reef somewhere off Jamaica.
 There were just twenty survivors from the wreck, including Captain Valdivia, Gerónimo de Aguilar and Gonzalo Guerrero.
 The survivors set themselves adrift in one of the ship's boats, with bad oars and no sail; after thirteen days during which half of the survivors died, they made landfall upon the coast of Yucatán.
 There they were seized by the Maya Lord Halach Uinik.
 Captain Valdivia was sacrificed with four of his companions, and their flesh was served at a feast.
 The other prisoners were fattened for killing, although Aguilar and Guerrero managed to escape.

 After the disastrous Spanish-led assault on Uspantán in 1529, captives taken by the Uspanteks were sacrificed to Exbalamquen, one of the Hero Twins.
 In 1555 the Acala and their Lacandon allies killed the Spanish friar Domingo de Vico.
 De Vico, who had established a small missionary church in San Marcos (in Alta Verapaz, Guatemala), had offended a local Maya ruler; the indigenous leader shot the friar through the throat with an arrow; the angry natives then sacrificed him by cutting open his chest and extracting his heart.
 His corpse was then decapitated; the natives carried off his head as a trophy, which was never recovered by the Spanish.
 In the early 1620s a Spanish party received permission to visit the still independent Itza capital at Nojpetén, headed by friar Diego Delgado who was accompanied by 13 Spanish soldiers and 80 Christianised Maya guides from Tipu, now in Belize.
 The party was seized when they arrived at Nojpetén and sacrificed with their hearts cut out.
 They were then decapitated and their heads displayed on stakes around the city; Delgado was dismembered.
 The main Spanish party was ambushed at Sakalum in January 1624 and slaughtered.
 The Spanish Captain Francisco de Mirones and a Franciscan priest were sacrificed using the heart extraction method after being bound to the forked posts of the church.
 The rest of the Spanish party were also sacrificed, and their bodies impaled on stakes at the village entrance.